· 26 min read ·

-My current setup is no slouch.
+My previous setup was no slouch.
 Custom valved Kings from Arizona Chassis Engineering with reservoir adjusters.
-ACE built the valving specifically for my truck, and the reservoirs give me some level of adjustment for compression.
-It’s a proper setup and it performs well.
-But every time the terrain changes, the valving stays the same.
+ACE built the valving specifically for my truck, and the reservoirs gave me some level of adjustment for compression.
+It was a proper setup and it performed well.
+But every time the terrain changed, the valving stayed the same.
 And my usage patterns are all over the place.

 Some weekends I’m in Johnson Valley trying to keep up with Jay and his long travel Tundra.
 Other days I’m crawling rocks with older Tacomas near Table Mesa.
 Last January I drove 20 hours straight to Bozeman, Montana in -15 degree temps to pick up a Go Fast camper.
 Tuesday I’m racing across town to drop the kids at football practice.
 Sometimes I want soft and comfortable at 85 on the freeway.
 Other times I want every bit of damping the shocks can give me.

-Right now, switching between those environments means getting out of the truck and turning a dial on each shock.
-Or just living with whatever compromise the current tune gives me.
+With the Kings, switching between those environments meant getting out of the truck and turning a dial on each shock.
+Or just living with whatever compromise that tune gave me.
 Nothing on the aftermarket lets you toggle between desert racing mode, rock crawling mode, highway mode, and kid-shuttle mode from inside the cab while driving.
 That’s what Live Valve claims to do.

-Next month, SDHQ is pulling the Kings and installing Fox’s 3.2 Live Valve system.
-They’re documenting the full build.
-Before that happens, I wanted to understand every single component in the box, what it does, and whether the engineering justifies a price tag that’s nearly double what most people spend on a complete suspension setup.
+SDHQ has since pulled the Kings and installed Fox’s 3.2 Live Valve system, documenting the full build along the way.
+Before that happened, I wanted to understand every single component in the box, what it does, and whether the engineering justifies a price tag that’s nearly double what most people spend on a complete suspension setup.

 Fox published two Tacoma-specific install videos on their YouTube channel with a combined 780 views at the time of writing.
-Almost nobody has seen them yet.
+Almost nobody had seen them.
 I pulled both apart frame by frame to answer that question.
 Both are embedded below for reference.

 What’s in the kit